xolanincala7-ai/A-Bivariate-Analysis-of-Afrobarometer-Data-Urban-Rural-Differences-in-Democratic-Satisfaction/README.md

 This is an Analysis of Afrobarometer Round 9 data using R to test whether urban–rural residency. influences respondent satisfaction with democracy in Ghana, as part of my MA‑E‑Science work.

 # Urban–Rural Differences in Democratic Satisfaction (Ghana)
-*Part of my MA‑E‑Science portfolio — please read this project*
+*Part of my MA‑E‑Science portfolio — please read this project (.html file)*

+# Project Preview

+Screenshot:

 ## Project Purpose
 This project analyses **Afrobarometer Round 9 survey data (2021–2023)** to test whether urban and rural residence influences satisfaction with democracy in Ghana.
 The study recodes survey responses into a binary variable (Satisfied vs Not Satisfied) and applies statistical tests to compare proportions across residence types.